 - 2-week aircraft dispatcher course: This two-week course has the same requirements for the 3-week aircraft dispatcher course.
 This is an accelerated course for individuals who are highly experienced and cannot attend longer classes without being overcharged.
 The individuals who are qualified and interested in this course must be highly motivated.

 - 1-week distance learning +5: Students who take the distance learning course should be VERY disciplined and motivated.
 You will have to have stable internet access.
 Overdue assignments are not accepted, and extensions are only available through instructor approval.
 All requirements mentioned in previous courses apply.

-- Advanced international flight planning: This is a two-day Advanced International Flight Planning course and provides valuable information for those who may become an aircraft dispatcher for an airline company that conducts international operations.
+- Advanced international flight planning: This is a 2-day Advanced International Flight Planning course and provides valuable information for those who may become an aircraft dispatcher for an airline company that conducts international operations.
 Sheffield was the first school to conduct a formal international flight planning course, and offers the best in the world.

 - EWINS: This 3-day Enhanced Weather Information Systems course focuses on application.
 This course prepares individuals to become astute in weather analysis and prepared to become EWINS-certified for their airlines.

 Once you have selected the aircraft dispatcher course you would like to attend, please contact us directly and we can assist you in signing up!